Information technology tools and resources at the UW

 - Check the box next to “Central File Storage.”

-- Click on “Subscribe” to activate your storage.
+- Click on “Subscribe” or “Unsubscribe” to update your account.

 This page is also where Faculty/Staff should be able to purchase additional quota with a UW budget number at a rate of $0.15 per GB per month.